Value City Arena: Buckeye Nuthouse

-The student section at men's basketball games is known as the Buckeye Nuthouse.
-From the time when the venue opened to the end of the 2009-2010 season, the students were seated behind the baskets.
+The student section at men's basketball games is known as the Buckeye Nuthouse, a branch of Block O. From the time when the venue opened to the end of the 2009-2010 season, the students were seated behind the baskets.
 In response to the criticism for lacking the energy and gameday atmosphere seen in many other college basketball arenas, the athletic department reconfigured the student section in 2010 so that the students would then be seated behind the team benches allowing them to be visible on television broadcasts, as well as behind the basket that the opponent shoots at during the second half.
 In making this reconfiguration possible, 240 seats are tarped off behind the student section so that spectators seated behind the students could see the game without having to stand up, reducing its capacity to 18,809 during men's basketball games.
 To compensate for the revenue lost from the tarped-off seats, the student allotment was reduced from 2,000 to 1,400 tickets.